DumplingsDevs/Pipelines/README.md

 ✅ <b>Type Validators</b> - If you inadvertently provide inconsistent types, such as discrepancies between the dispatcher and handler, type validators will alert you immediately with exceptions, ensuring the integrity and correctness of your configurations.

-✅ <b>Designed with Developers in Mind</b> - Built considering the needs of developers, our tool eases and accelerates your work while maintaining the highest standards.
+✅ <b>Designed with Developers in Mind</b> - Constructed with the developer's requirements at heart, our tool simplifies and accelerates your work, always upholding top-notch standards.

 # Installation
 ----